 In an area where tourism is the core economy booster, small handicrafts and souvenir jewellery are popular items found in the local markets.
 Skilled artisans reuse shells and coconut skins found on the beach to make stunning jewellery, frames, and showpieces for home decor.
 Apart from this, bamboo, brass, and silver are also widely sold in the form of jewellery and artefacts that attract tourists from across the globe.

 Goans have a particular fondness for performing arts.
 A beautiful blend of Indian and western dance forms, Goan dances include Fugdi, Dhalo, and the Kunbi that date back to the Portuguese era in Goa.
 The folk dances and music in the state are performed for both religious festivals and cheerful events.

 Performed while wearing a ghumat, this dance form is accompanied via a song that has western roots whereas the dance has an Indian origin.
 The Dekhni dance is performed by only the women of the community and is one of the best-known traditions of Goa.

 These are a couple of dance forms that are very local to the Goan community and are usually performed during the months of Spring, as an offering and jubilation which the season brings to the peasants and their crops.
 The Goff consists of weaving braids with various tints of colours and is often performed by the people residing in the Canacona Taluka (province) of Goa.
 Source

-The Shigmo is marked by traditional dances that are performed by wearing colorful dresses accompanied by beats of a dhol, tasha or that of cymbals.
-Processions of floats on which we can see passionate actors enact performances conveying the history of Goa, can be seen throughout the street of Goa.
+The Shigmo is marked by traditional dances that are performed by wearing colourful dresses accompanied by beats of dhol, tasha or that of cymbals.
+Processions of floats on which we can see passionate actors enact performances conveying the history of Goa can be seen throughout the street of Goa.